castep-docs/castep-docs/docs/documentation/Delta_SCF/lin_ex_delta_scf.md

 This idea is referred to as linear expansion $\Delta$SCF and has first been proposed by Gavnholt *et al*.
 Phys.
 Rev. B 78, 075441 (2008).

-The here presented implementation is described in J. Chem.
+The CASTEP implementation is described in J. Chem.
 Phys.
 139, 014708 (2013).
 Herein, we constrain the occupation of a so-called resonance state built from a linear combination of Kohn-Sham states instead of a single KS state.
 We expand an abitrary reference state